timmseth/cyberpunk2020-custom/README.md

 #### APPENDIX 5 - Jailpath
 Each year in prison a character rolls 1D10 on the following table.

+##### Jail Year Summary (Roll 1D10)

-1-3	Nothing happens this year
+    1-3	: Nothing happens this year
-4-7	Luck, good or bad
+    4-7	: Luck, good or bad
-8-0	Make a friend or enemy
+    8-0	: Make a friend or enemy

 Roll 1D20 + Luck.
 If the result is 19+ then you had good luck, otherwise you took a hit.

-Good Luck (Roll 1D8)
+##### Good Luck (Roll 1D8)

     1 : You undergo braindance training.
+    2 : Go back to school.
+    3 : Hard physical training.
+    4 : One year's hard labour.
+    5 : You pick up a new vice.
+    6 : Someone owes you a favor.
+    7 : You learned of a weapons or equipment cache.
+    8 : Early release.

+**1 : You undergo braindance training.**
 Get +2 to an INT or TECH based skill so you have a usefull skill in time for your release.

-2 : Go back to school.
+**2 : Go back to school.**
 Gain +2 to Education / General Knowledge or a Specific Knowledge skill.

-3 : Hard physical training.
+**3 : Hard physical training.**
 Gain +2 to one of Endurance, Strength Feat, Athletics, Swimming, etc.

-4 : One year's hard labour.
+**4 : One year's hard labour.**
 You work your ass off for a year breaking rock or working in one of the nasty physical jobs they shaft bad prisoners with.
 Gain +1 BOD or STR.

-5 : You pick up a new vice.
+**5 : You pick up a new vice.**
 Gain +2 to one of Streetwise, Pharmaceuticals, Pick Locks, Pick Pocket, Gambling, Resist Torture/Drugs or Intimidate.

-6 : Someone owes you a favor.
+**6 : Someone owes you a favor.**
 He's on the outside now too.

-7 : You learned of a weapons or equipment cache from someone else on the inside (probably left-overs from a heist).
+**7 : You learned of a weapons or equipment cache.**
+This information is from someone else on the inside (probably left-overs from a heist).
 You collected it as soon as you were let out.
 D10 x 200 eb value.

+**8 : Early release.**
-8 : Early release, return to the normal Lifepath Table and roll again for this year.
+Return to the normal Lifepath Table and roll again for this year.

-Bad Luck (Roll 1D8)
+##### Bad Luck (Roll 1D8)

+    1 : Horribly scarred
+    2 : BrainBurned
+    3 : Ingrained hatred of authority figures
+    4 : Hospitalized
+    5 : Drug addiction
+    6 : Test subject
+    7 : Serious injury, you lost a limb
+    8 : Collect a debt

+**1 : Horribly scarred**
-1 : Horribly scarred either while being interrogated, punished, or in a fight or brawl inside the prison. -1 ATTR.
+This occured either while being interrogated, punished, or in a fight or brawl inside the prison. -1 ATTR.

-2 : BrainBurned.
+**2 : BrainBurned**
 You have been brainburned into not performing whatever it was that sent you to jail.
 Make a cool roll at -2 whenever you attempt to break this BrainBurn.
 If you fail you cannot break the conditioning.

-3 : Ingrained hatred of authority figures (make a cool roll at -2 to not freak when authority comes down on you or to attempt to deal with any authority figures in day to day activities such as security checks, etc).
+**3 : Ingrained hatred of authority figures**
+Just what it sounds like.
+Make a cool roll at -2 to not freak when authority comes down on you or to attempt to deal with any authority figures in day to day activities such as security checks, etc.

+**4 : Hospitalized**
-4 : Hospitalized (for an injury or for some mental problems) for 1D10 months.
+Hospitalized for an injury or for some mental problems for 1D10 months.

-5 : Drug addiction.
+**5 : Drug addiction.**
 You got hooked on something they've been smuggling inside and you addiction has followed you to the outside world.

+**6 : Test subject**
-6 : You were the subject of a tailored disease or chemical experiments without your knowledge or consent (-1 REF or BOD).
+You were the subject of a tailored disease or chemical experiments without your knowledge or consent (-1 REF or BOD).

-7 : Serious injury, you lost a limb.
+**7 : Serious injury, you lost a limb.**
 If you can pay for it from your starting funds you can replace it with a cyberlimb, otherwise you had one grafted to replace it, not necessarily of the right skin-tone, etc.

-8 : Collect a debt.
+**8 : Collect a debt.**
 You managed to pick up a sizeable debt this year (getting cigarettes, for bribing guards, maintaining your habbit, etc).
 You still owe D10 x 300 eb to someone who can collect even on the outside.